UNIT 2 (WEEK 2): THE BASIC CONCEPTS OF BUSINESS ORGANIZATIONS

 Whose judgment do you prefer Dickson J. or Laskin J.?
 Why?

 Please find and read Re Noel Tedman Holdings Ltd., [1967] Qd.
-R. 561
+R. 561 if you can.
+If not we will go through it in class.

 You will see how a court approaches a situation where there are no longer any directors to transfer shares.
 The legal machinations required to overcome a tragic circumstance tend poignantly illustrate how strained the concept of separate legal personality largely is.